ma-px/Understanding-Object-Oriented-Programming/README.md

 # Understanding Object-Oriented Programming

-This book is about the Object-Oriented Programming paradigm.
-It explains OOP concepts in a way that sticks, helping you not only understand them but also learn to *think* in OOP.
+This book introduces the Object-Oriented Programming paradigm in a practical, easy-to-grasp way.
+It’s not just about definitions, it’s about building the mindset to think in OOP, so the concepts truly stay with you.

 ### Table of Contents